cameimaj/Binaural-Rendering-of-Ambisonics-with-Head-tracking-/README.md

 # Binaural-Rendering-of-Ambisonics-Head-tracking-

-This is a collection of Max/MSP patches (in .JSON format) developed as part of a dissertation for MA in Sonic Arts at Queen's University Belfast By James Mackenzie
+This is a collection of Max/MSP patches developed as part of a dissertation for MA in Sonic Arts at Queen's University Belfast By James Mackenzie

 READ ME